Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 Any other UI (both in-game and menus and the like) is up to the imagination of the developer(s) and artist(s) in terms of looks, functionality and use.
 This engine won't have any examples.

+# THE UI AND HUD

+## HUD in general

+The root node of the HUD scene is a `CanvasLayer` called `hud_layer`.
+The layer for it is 32 (normally).
+By default the HUD displays information about score/time/lives etc. It may also display some information about items collected as need be, e.g. for shields or invincibility.

-# 1: LEVELS AND THEIR STRUCTURE
+# LEVELS AND THEIR STRUCTURE

 ## In general